-REAL TIME toggles between continuous display readings and holding an instantaneous reading on screen.
-Note: measurements continue to be taken even when the display is in Hold.
+REAL-TIME toggles between continuous display readings and holding an instantaneous reading on screen.
+Note: measurements continue to be taken even when display is in Hold.

-TABLE, GRAPH selects tabular or graphical presentation of data as collected in DATALOG (see 3.4 Setup Keys), or in Harmonic Analyzer mode.
-(Graph only available in PPA15xx series)
+TABLE, GRAPH selects tabular or graphical presentation of data as collected in DATALOG (see 3.5 Setup Keys), or in Harmonic Analyzer mode.

-3.4 Setup Keys/Keypad
+3.5 Setup Keys/Keypad

-SELECT MENUS for non mode-specific configuration.
-Also, use as numeric keypad when entering parameter values or data.
+SELECT MENUS for non-mode-specific configuration.
+Also use as numeric keypad when entering parameter values or data.